 ‘PSL’ reunites the cast and acts as a lovely swan song for Jessica.
 With Mike now out of prison, Harvey redirects his focus to the firm’s interests, but the damage has been done now that other law firms and existing clients have caught wind of his misrepresentation of William Sutter.
 Jessica’s oldest client (referenced back in the premiere) is days away from firing Pearson Specter Litt and with Jessica committed to Leonard Bailey’s re-trial, it leaves Harvey and Louis scrambling to hold onto one of their few remaining clients.

 Rachel is given the opportunity to command a court room when she is permitted to question Leonard Bailey herself.
 After talking about becoming a lawyer for so long, it’s a real treat to watch Rachel finally get a taste of the real thing.
+Of course, shes a long way from actually becoming one.
+Not only does she have to pass the bar, she then needs to learn about all of the other aspects involved in becoming a successful lawyer.
+Things like marketing, for instance.
+Aspiring lawyers often forget about things like this, focusing instead on their role in the courtroom – but the truth is that you’ll never get in the courtroom if you can’t attract clients.
+SEO for bankruptcy lawyers is so important, in particular.
+Hopefully, Rachel can achieve this long-standing dream of hers, as there is no doubt between viewers that she will make a good lawyer.
 Mike is used only sparingly in the finale, acting as support to Rachel and Jessica throughout the trial.
 Harvey predictably offers Mike a job at the firm as a consultant but his decision is saved for the second half of the season.
 It’s a weak cliffhanger given that Mike will definitely be back at the firm in some capacity, but Mike and Harvey’s admission that they miss working together is a lovely, understated moment for the two.

 Louis’ subplot with Tara continues to move into ludicrous territory.
 Not only is she pregnant with another man’s child, but Louis proposes to her anyway, determined to raise the baby.
 It’s the weakest development of the episode; that’s all I have to say on the matter.